jameshughes89/cs102/src/site/topic10.rst

 * Given this, the **F**\ irst thing **I**\ n will be the **F**\ irst thing **O**\ ut
     * FIFO

-* For example, any ordinary line you have ever lined up in
+* For example, any ordinary single file line you have ever lined up in
     * Assuming people were following the rules and not cutting in line

 Queue Operations
 ================